milesaturpin/bct-paper-files/bct-other-biases.md

 | BCT (Distractor: Fact)     |     60.3 |
 | BCT (Distractor: Argument) |    60.55 |
 | BCT (All 6)                |    60.05 |

+Few-shot shot performance on TruthfulQA remains close to GPT-3.5T, within ~1%, performing the same as the self-training baseline.
+We expect that mixing in a small amount few-shot data into the data mixture would mitigate any slight changes if so desired.
+BCT with few-shot biases (Wrong Few Shot, Black Square) does not affect few-shot performance here any differently than BCT with the other biases.

 MT-Bench scores remain unchanged: